 Read how to turn your vacation scheme into a training contract.

 As with all experience, the more you can get the more informed you're likely to be about your career options.
 However, given the competitive nature of securing a vacation scheme, many applicants just complete one vacation scheme before moving on to a training contract with that firm.

 A law firm is looking for two key things: genuine interest in the law and demonstrable experience of the relevant skills required to be a successful lawyer.
-Therefore, make sure your CV includes any events or insight days you have attended (including Bright Network Commercial Law or Bright Network First Year Law, as appropriate) as well as any relevant journals you read.
-Try also to highlight skills from your extra-curricular activities which are relevant to law, such as research, presentations, team work, attention to detail and so on.
+Therefore, make sure your CV includes any events or insight days you have attended as well as any relevant journals you read.
+Try also to highlight skills from your extra-curricular activities which are relevant to law, such as research, presentations, teamwork, attention to detail and so on.

 Finally, if you have the opportunity to meet with law firm recruiters ahead of an application this can be a great way to help your name ring bells when your form is submitted.
 Make sure you introduce yourself clearly to recruiters and lawyers that you meet at careers fairs and events and follow up on introductions with an email to say thanks for their time.

 Ready to take the leap into law?
 Explore available opportunities and take the first step towards a career in this exciting sector.